SteelCompendium/data-gen/Abilities/Tactician/Their Weakness Is Our Strength.md

 ---
-name: "Their Weakness is Our Strength (5 Focus)"
+name: "Their Weakness Is Our Strength (5 Focus)"
 type: "5-focus Abilities"
 source: "Tactician"
 cost: "5 FOCUS"
 ---

-# Their Weakness is Our Strength (5 Focus)
+# Their Weakness Is Our Strength (5 Focus)

 *Leaving your foe struggling gives your allies a strategic opening.*